 This is the fruit on the tree that is just about to fall off but is perfectly ripe for the picking.
 If you don’t pick it now, it will be gone and eaten but the birds the next time you even think about it.
 Either than or sitting rotten and the trunk of the tree.
 Don’t let these opportunities pass you up!

-You should have organized your client listing into these categories:
+You will want to organize your client listing into these categories: